Sebastien-VZN/auroria_link/README.md

 ### ⚠️ Project Status: Beta Version

-> This project is currently in active development.
-Bugs and unexpected behaviors are therefore likely.
-All feedback is welcome.
+> This project is in active development.
+Bugs and unexpected behaviors are likely.
+Feedback is welcome.

-> **📧 Email limitation:** check your spam folder if you don't receive the verification email.
+> **📧 About emails**
+> The server is self-hosted, and my internet provider currently blocks it from sending emails.
+So **everything that would normally rely on email is switched off for now** — account verification, password reset, and two-factor authentication.
+Accounts work without any email step.
+> The whole email layer is built in and can be turned back on as soon as the problem is fixed — nothing else changes for you.

 ---

 ### ✨ Key Features

 **🔒 Privacy & Security**
-- 🔒 **Full Encryption** — Messages and files are encrypted on the server and in transit.
+- 🔒 **Strong Encryption** — Messages and files are encrypted with AES-256-GCM, both when stored on the server and while being sent.
 Your conversations stay private.
-- 🛡️ **2FA Protection** — Email-based two-factor authentication (6-digit PIN) with brute force and IP tracking protection
+- 🛡️ **Two-factor authentication (built in, off for now)** — Email code at login, with anti-spam and bad-attempt detection.
+Designed to be switched on or off easily — currently off because of the email issue above.
-- 🔐 **Access Control** — Each member only accesses what they're authorized to, with role-based permissions
+- 🔐 **Access Control** — Each member only sees what they're allowed to, with role-based permissions

 **⚡ Real-Time**
-- ⚡ **Instant Delivery** — Messages arrive in real-time, with automatic reconnection if you lose network
+- ⚡ **Instant Delivery** — Messages arrive instantly, with automatic reconnection if the link drops
-- 📱 **Multi-Device** — Stay connected from desktop and mobile at the same time (up to 2 devices)
+- 📱 **Multi-Device** — Stay signed in on **up to 2 devices for AuroriaLink** (1 desktop + 1 mobile).
+If you also use Axomind, you get **2 more sessions in parallel** — up to 4 active sessions in total per account, by design

 **💬 Messaging**
 - 👥 **Private Channels** — Dedicated spaces for your teams, projects, or topics
 - 🎤 **Audio Messages** — Record and send voice clips in your conversations
 - 📎 **File Sharing** — Up to 10 files per message (documents, images, videos, audio — 10 MB each)
-- ⏱️ **Smart Retention** — Messages kept 1 year on server / 2 years locally, with optional 24h auto-delete · Files kept 1 month (3 months if pinned)
+- ⏱️ **Retention** — Messages kept 1 year on the server / 2 years locally, with optional 24h auto-delete · Files kept 1 month (3 months if pinned)

 **🧩 Integrations**
-- 🤖 **Bot API** — Connect your tools: CI/CD, monitoring, automation platforms (n8n, Make, Zapier...)
+- 🤖 **Bot API** — Send messages from CI/CD, monitoring, or automation tools (n8n, Make, Zapier...)
 - 🔗 **Contextual Linking** — Attach conversations to your projects, tasks, or any external resource

 ---